International Relations Committee

 We will be making an effort to identify the international facets of our local community – including foreign students and faculty, immigrants – both experienced and recent arrivals and refugees, diplomatic and consular staff with homes in our communities, foreign employees of local corporations and institutions – and form personal relationships with the women among them.
 We will examine the ethical, religious, and ethnic aspects of our differences, as well as our similarities, with a goal of achieving tolerance, understanding, and compassion.
 And we will share our cultures – our food, our music, our literature, our crafts – as a way of expanding all of our horizons.

-We will also reach out to other local organizations that can provide rich resources for these examinations, such as the Dutchess County Interfaith Council, the Dutchess County Human Rights Commission, the Dutchess County Women’s Leadership Alliance, and the Dutchess County World Affairs Council.
+We will also reach out to other local organizations that can provide rich resources for these examinations, such as the Dutchess County Interfaith Council, the Dutchess County Human Rights Commission, the Dutchess County Women’s Leadership Alliance, and the World Affairs Council of the Hudson Valley.
 For example, AAUW members will participate in events commemorating the 70th anniversary of the Declaration of Human Rights, which was shepherded to adoption at the United Nations General Assembly by Dutchess County’s own Eleanor Roosevelt.
-One of those events will be the International Human Rights Day, December 10, the day of adoption.
+One of those events will take place at the Wallace Center of the FDR Library and Museum on Friday December 7.

 The month of March will be a particularly busy one for AAUW members with international interests, when they will observe International Women’s Day locally, and also attend a series of conferences produced by the Commission on the Status of Women (CSW) at the United Nations in Manhattan.